olga-demidko/documentation/docs/guide/np-web-ui/scanning/advanced-mode.md

  ![Recording](media/api-scan.png ':size=45%')

-* In the **Coverage Exclusions** section, enter the URLs and parameters that NexPloit should ignore during scanning.
+* In the **Coverage Exclusions** section, enter the URLs and parameters that Nexploit should ignore during scanning.

     ![Coverage-exclusions](media/coverage-exclusions.png ':size=45%')